The last year of the last decade was busy, fun and rewarding and I gleefully ushered in the 2020s on a high.

 I don’t need to articulate what’s occurred since…

 I have been uninspired to share my point of view as everything which could be said about the impact of the pandemic on business has been said.

-As we go into the winter of our first year with COVID19, any hope of a quick return the way things were in 2019 is wishful thinking.
+As we go into our second year with COVID19, any hope of a quick return the way things were in 2019 is wishful thinking.
 In fact, some important conventions for businesses are being upended.

 1. Stay close to your customer (No, actually keep your distance!)

 I tried to chat to a customer service person in my local supermarket last week (both of us all masked up, of course).
 She couldn’t wait to get away from me.
 Good marketing starts with a close understanding of your customer / your client and their needs.
 As we all continue to distance, the opportunities to do this physically are now almost zero.

 Instead, doing business from the kitchen is now the norm.
 Thankfully we have digital technology to support us.
 Not new, but it will now accelerate as the primary channel to the customer.